vmware/vic/doc/user_doc/vic_installation/plugin_h5_vcsa.md

 # Install the HTML5 Plug-In on a vCenter Server Appliance #

-If you are running version 6.5 of the vCenter Server Appliance, you can install the HTML5 vSphere Client plug-in for vSphere Integrated Containers Engine.
+If you are running version 6.5 of the vCenter Server Appliance, you can install the HTML5 vSphere Client plug-in for vSphere Integrated Containers.

 **Prerequisites**